Navid200/xDrip/docs/Nightscout/NS_Variables.md

 After [setting up Nightscout](./NS_setup.md), you can edit your Nightscout variables if needed.  <span style="color:red">For any change to the variables to take effect, you will need to [reboot the server](./Restart.md).</span>

 If anything breaks, you can edit the file again and change it back.
 Or, you can rerun install Nightscout phase 2 from the Google Cloud setup submenu.
-You can see the default values in the corresponding section below.
 To edit your Nightscout variables, open a [terminal](./Terminal.md).

 ---